rdlauer/articles/nativescript/fonts/post.md

 **In the case of icon fonts, the instructions are *exactly* the same as above!** The only difference is with the text output.
 There are a couple of ways to tackle this:

-- Use a [NativeScript plugin](https://market.nativescript.org/plugins/nativescript-fonticon) that is built to make using icon fonts easy;
+- Use a [NativeScript plugin](https://market.nativescript.org/plugins/nativescript-fonticon) created to make using icon fonts easy.
-- Simply look up the unicode value that you want to display.
+- Look up the unicode value that you want to display.

 In the case of Font Awesome, we can look up an icon from the [master list](https://fontawesome.com/icons) and grab the unicode value: